Sunak says private equity M&A shows confidence in UK economy - NewsBreak

 Sunak says private equity M&A shows confidence in UK economy

-LONDON, Sept 14 (Reuters) - British finance minister Rishi Sunak said on Tuesday that private equity firms' interest in British listed companies reflected well on the economy, but added that he wanted to make it easier for new businesses to list on the stock market.
+LONDON (Reuters) -British finance minister Rishi Sunak said on Tuesday that private equity firms’ interest in British listed companies reflected well on the economy, but added that he wanted to make it easier for new businesses to list on the stock market.

 “I would view it as a sign of confidence in the UK economy,” he said when asked whether there were long-term dangers to businesses being taken private.